lsst/mops_daymops/tests/experimentScripts/README.txt

-RUNNING C LINKTRACKLETS (the new way, distributed by images)
+RUNNING LINKTRACKLETS (the new way, distributed by images)
 --------------------------------------

 Our last set of runs on Abe demonstrated that a single night of